-Check your dog’s eyes: If they’re red or irritated, flush them immediately with cool water.
-There are also eyewash products on the market that are safe for dogs, and if you live in an area where skunks are common, it may be a good idea to keep some on hand.
+If your dog’s eyes are red or irritated, flush them immediately with cool water.
+You can also flush their eyes with a dog-safe veterinary eyewash product, and if you live in an area where skunks are common, it may be a good idea to keep this product on hand.

 - 1 quart of 3% hydrogen peroxide solution (found at any pharmacy or supermarket)